jdredman/rs-extension/README.md

 - `popup.js`: JavaScript for the sidebar functionality
 - `style.css`: Styling for the sidebar
 - `images/`: Contains icons for the extension

-## Customization

-You can modify this extension by:
-- Adding more Ramsey Solutions products to the app switcher
-- Changing the input field functionality
-- Updating the styling to match design changes

-## Development Notes

-The icons in this project are SVG placeholders.
-For a production extension, you should replace them with proper PNG icons with the official Ramsey Solutions logo.

-## Ramsey Solutions Branding

-This extension uses the following Ramsey Solutions brand colors:
-- Primary Blue: #0084c1
-- Green: #007935
-- Orange: #f27a00